stiller-leser/wordpress-grunt-starter-theme/README.md

 * comes with a lightweight version of [Bootstrap](http://getbootstrap.com/) (not much more than reset and grid system), however it can be replaced or removed if necessary
 * comes with [FancyBox](http://fancybox.net/) and automatically applies it to all images; this behavior can easily be disabled or you can remove FancyBox completely
 * automatically makes embeds appear responsive in 16:9 aspect ratio; this behavior can easily be disabled
+* ready to be used with YeoPress (automatic slug, text-domain and prefixing based on theme directory name)

 Getting Started
 ---------------